Generators

 Similarly, we can send data back to the function.

-If you use yield [value]
+If you use yield [value] as an expression,

-it is resolved into the value passed in $generator->send()
+it is resolved into the value passed in $generator->send().

 function bar() {